 BACKGROUND & HISTORY

-This is a short summary of how the Green Belt to the North East of Chesham came under threat from development and how Brown Not Green (BNG) came into being and the work BNG has done with unpaid volunteers from within the community over the last four years:
+This is a short summary of how the Green Belt to the North East of Chesham came under threat from development, how Brown Not Green (BNG) came into being and the work BNG has done with unpaid volunteers from within the community over the years:

 A New Local Plan?

 In 2014, the combined areas of Chiltern & South Bucks commenced preparations for a new Local Plan.
-The original timetable for this Plan has been modified several times and the Council are now years behind schedule.
+The original timetable for this Plan had been modified several times and the Council were now years behind schedule.

 In late 2015 the Local Planning Authority (LPA) began looking at various options for development upon Green Belt land in the area.
 In January 2016 the LPA announced a Regulation 18 Public Consultation that ended on 15th March 2016 seeking public reaction to such ideas.
 Lye Green to the North East of Chesham was Preferred Option #1 for Green Belt release with circa 900 homes being suggested on the land there.

 The concerns raised prompted the community to form a residents' association called Brown Not Green which later incorporated in June 2017 as a not-for-profit company limited by guarantee.